jonlpersson/ed-latimore/site/_drafts/do-you-know-who-you-re-dealing-with.md

 It could get even worse if they seek refuge in their native country’s embassy because attacking an embassy is considered an act of war.

 Recall the story of Yvonne Fletcher being killed by a shot fired from the Libyan Embassy in Great Britain.
-British authorities couldn't do anything, and the Libyan authorities wouldn't either ([Read the story here](https://en.wikipedia.org/wiki/Murder_of_Yvonne_Fletcher){: rel=""}).​This is how an embassy and a military base in another country work.
+British authorities couldn't do anything, and the Libyan authorities wouldn't either ([Read the story here](https://en.wikipedia.org/wiki/Murder_of_Yvonne_Fletcher){: rel=""}).​

+This is how an embassy and a military base in another country work.
 It is \*effectively\* foreign soil and, as such, presents a host of difficulties when it comes to navigating crimes committed by their citizens while on the host country’s soil.

 If you doubt this, check out the case of Anne Sacoolas, the wife of an American diplomat in Great Britain, who left the UK after she killed a 27-year-old in a car crash. ([Read the story here](https://time.com/5696300/diplomatic-immunity-harry-dunn/){: rel=""})

 Then there's the time that Salem Al-Mazrooei, a diplomat from the United Arab Emirates, was caught trying to have sex with a 13-year-old girl in Virginia.
 They set up a "To Catch A Predator" style sting and arrested him when he arrived to meet her, but were forced to let him go because of diplomatic immunity. ([Read the story here](https://www.rd.com/article/diplomatic-immunity-going-too-far/){: rel=""})

+This is the least likely scenario, but you have no idea who you're dealing with and what their general level of stability.&nbsp;

 This leads nicely to the next issue.